 When it comes to finding gluten free options, this island really does it right.
 I’m not just talking about gluten free options in general, I mean they truly understand celiac protocols.

 At every restaurant we visited, the wait staff (not just managers) was extremely knowledgable.
 Every person we came in contact with would talk to me about “celiac safe” options… not just gluten free ones.
-They would ensure me that my food was prepared separately and that there was no risk of cross-contamination.
+They would ensure me that my food was prepared separately and that there was no risk of cross-contact.
 Like I said, they totally get it.

 Must-Do Things On Maui